Ethics X AI: Exploring the Dangers

 Robbie Nguyen

 Robbie, a Lancaster Pennsylvania native born and raised, is a student at Manheim Township High School.
 He graduated from the Institute for Youth in Policy Fellowship apart of the Spring 2024 cohort.
-He now serves the Institute by leading the technology department.
+He now serves the Institute by managing the website for the organization.

 Author's Page